ridoatmanto/personal-website/README.md

 # Rido's Personal Website
 Hi, I'am Rido, **Software Engineer**.

-Build your Web App into the world.
-At least MVP Version to make your dream com true.
+Build your Web App into the real world.
+At least MVP Version to make your dream come true.

 ## Skills provided
 1. HTML